samuel-vitorino/lm.rs/README.md

 RUSTFLAGS="-C target-cpu=native" cargo build --release --features backend --bin backend
 ```

+For multimodality enable the **backend-multimodal** feature.

 Then run:

 ```properties
 ./target/release/backend --model [model weights file]
 ```

 You can change the ip and port with --ip and --port.
 Other flags such as temperature, etc. are also available.
+For multimodal compatibility use the **--multimodal** flag.
 You can now connect via the web interface.

 ## TODOs